banerjs/blog/notes.md

 # Todo

+- Move to node 6 and OpenShift
+  - Have a less complicated dependency tree
+  - Create less complicated codebase
 - Create a way to maintain the data source
   - Allow editing of sections
     - Create XHR endpoints for the edits